Holyhead: Transport

-Holyhead is the terminus of the North Wales Coast Line and is currently served by Avanti West Coast and Transport for Wales services.
-Avanti West Coast runs direct trains to London Euston and Transport for Wales operate direct trains to Cardiff and Birmingham International via Wrexham and Shrewsbury, and Manchester Piccadilly via Warrington.
-The rail and ferry terminals are connected (for pedestrians and cyclists) to the town centre by The Celtic Gateway bridge.
+Local bus services are provided primarily by Arriva Buses Wales, who operate services around Anglesey and to Bangor.

 Industry

 Until September 2009, Holyhead's main industry was the massive aluminium smelter on the outskirts of the town, operated by Anglesey Aluminium, a subsidiary of Rio Tinto.
 A large jetty in the harbour received ships from Jamaica and Australia, and their cargoes of alumina were transported on a rope-driven conveyor belt running underneath the town to the plant.
 The jetty is now available to dock visiting cruise ships.

 The plant relied for its electricity supply on Wylfa nuclear power station, near Cemaes Bay.
 However, Wylfa was reaching the end of its life and had permission to generate only until 2012.
 On 18 October 2010, the British government announced that Wylfa was one of the eight sites it considered suitable for future nuclear power stations.

-Holyhead Port is a major employer, most of the jobs being linked to ferry services to the Republic of Ireland operated by Stena and Irish Ferries.
+Holyhead Port is a major employer, most of the jobs linked to ferry services to Ireland operated by Stena and Irish Ferries.
 Other significant industrial/transport sector employers in Holyhead include Holyhead Boatyard, Gwynedd Shipping and Eaton Electrical, with the last of these having seen many job losses in 2009.

 Until the end of 2020 the port, which employs 250 (in 2021), was the second busiest roll-on roll-off port in the UK after Dover with around 450,000 lorries taking ferries to Dublin.
 Following the Brexit withdrawal agreement, freight traffic from Ireland fell by 50% in January 2021.

 Climate

-Like the rest of the British Isles and Wales, Holyhead has a maritime climate with cool summers and mild winters, and often high winds exacerbated by its location by the Irish Sea.
+Like the rest of Wales and the British Isles, Holyhead has a maritime climate (Cfb according to the Köppen climate classification) with cool summers and mild winters, and often high winds exacerbated by its location by the Irish Sea.
 The nearest official weather observation station is at RAF Valley, about 5 mi southeast of the town centre.

 On 23 November 1981, Holyhead was struck by two tornadoes during the record-breaking 1981 United Kingdom tornado outbreak.
 One of the tornadoes, rated as an F2/T4 tornado, was the strongest recorded out of 104 tornadoes in the entire outbreak, causing damage to around 20 properties in Holyhead and destroying a mobile home.